rocketgeek/wp-members-dev/readme.txt

 * @todo WP-Members pluggable deprecated for use in theme functions.php (wpmem will be initialized when plugins are loaded).
 If you have any WP-Members pluggable functions that load in the theme functions.php, you'll need to move these to another location, such as a custom plugin file.
 Keep in mind, pluggable functions are no longer the preferred way of customizing (and have not been for many years) as most customizations, if not all, can be handled by using the plugin's filter and action hooks.

+= 3.4.7.1 =

+* Fixes some compatibility issues when the plugin is used along with WooCommerce.
+Specifically, there is a bug fix in the new WC integration object, as well as some fixes for integrating WP-Members fields into the WC account form and checkout form.

 = 3.4.7 =

+* Code improvement and database upgrade for admin user search functions; removes the wp_wpmembers_user_search_keys table and replaces it with wp_wpmembers_user_search_crud.
 * Code improvement in the password reset function for situations where an error may result in an empty user object.
 * Code improvement in REST API filtering of blocked content for situations where there may be additional (i.e. custom) values (such as those created by page builders).
 * Code improvement in hidden posts checking in case the "post__not_in" query_var is not set.